How Long Are Studs for an 8 Foot Wall?

 • Measure from each end piece toward the center

 This may sound odd since when you go to the building supply store, you’re buying lumber by the board foot, and it usually comes in 8-foot lengths.
+This is why this is a common misconception and how misunderstanding can lead to confusion.

 However, when you add up the thickness and width of this, that doesn’t make sense.

 A 2×4 is 1-1/2 inches thick by 3-1/2 inches wide.
 Adding those numbers together would give 5 inches.
 If that’s true, how can a standard wall stud be 8 feet long?
 It’s not possible.
-The only other option is that the lumber is actually shorter than 8 feet.
+The only other option is that the lumber is shorter than 8 feet.
 But if that’s true, why?

-There are other lengths of dimensional lumber as well, including 8′ 4″, 10′ 2″, and 12′ 1″ long 2x4s and 6′ 9 ½” long 2x6s.
+There are also other lengths of dimensional lumber, including 8′ 4″, 10′ 2″, and 12′ 1″ long 2x4s and 6′ 9 ½” long 2x6s.

-The reason for this is because of the standard 8-foot length that all lumber must be cut to.
+This is because of the standard 8-foot length that all lumber must be cut to.
 You can get them in longer lengths in some cases, such as 2x4s.
 However, since 1×4 material is often made from a board that’s already been run through a planer and has its edges ripped off to make it 1″ thick and 4″ wide, you’ll never find an 8′ long 1×4.

-There are other lengths of dimensional lumber as well, including 8′ 4″, 10′ 2″, and 12′ 1″ long 2x4s and 6′ 9 ½” long 2x6s.
+Other lengths of dimensional lumber are also available, including 8′ 4″, 10′ 2″, and 12′ 1″ long 2x4s and 6′ 9 ½” long 2x6s.
 Pre-cut stud lengths are also available: 92 5/8 inches (104 5/8) and 120 7/8 inches (122 7/8).

 You can use these if you want to build something extra long without having to butt two pieces of lumber together.